MetaMask/metamask-mobile/app/component-library/components/List/ListItemSelect/README.md

-# SelectItem
+# ListItemSelect

-SelectItem is a wrapper component typically used for item selection scenarios.
+ListItemSelect is a wrapper component typically used for item selection scenarios.

 ## Props